SergiyLichenko/Library/README.md

   We can add multiple books by clicking "Add Book" and save it with one request by clicking "Save Book"

-  6. So I have adding three books in my library they appear in the main list:
+  6. So I have added three books in my library and they appeared in the main list:

       ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/After%203%20Add.png)